yaseenyounus/yaseen.tech/content/publications/gh-cdk-go-static-site/index.md

 tags: ["aws", "cdk", "go"]
 ---

-This AWS Cloud Development Kit (CDK) Go example demonstrates how to host a static site in an S3 Bucket and serve content using a CloudFront Distribution.
+AWS Cloud Development Kit (CDK) Go example demonstrates how to host a static site in an S3 Bucket and serve content using a CloudFront Distribution.

 This example allows you configure a Route 53 subdomain in an existing Hosted Zone that you control.
 The subdomain will be pointed to the CloudFront Distribution to access the static content.